frank-ceballos/portfolio-optimization/README.md

-# portfolio-optimizationLink to original videohttps://www.youtube.com/watch?v=bvDkel5whUY
+# portfolio-optimizationYou are seeing the dev branch sir.
+Things are funky in here.
+Link to original videohttps://www.youtube.com/watch?v=bvDkel5whUY